Health Savings Accounts

 Tip: Employer contributions are not taxable to the employer and are not subject to FICA or FUTA taxes.

-What happens to funds remaining in your HSA?
+What happens to funds remaining in my HSA?

 An HSA is portable.
 Because the account is yours, you can keep it and continue to make contributions even if you change employers or leave the workforce.